SYNQ-Technologies/public-docs/docs/getting-started/bluefletch.md

 3. Configure SYNQ to be aware of your BlueFletch channels.
 4. Configure SYNQ apps and devices to send their notifications to your BlueFletch channels.

+## Supported Modules
+BlueFletch messaging is supported for the following SYNQ modules:
+- Call for Help
+- Curbside
+- OrderUp

 ## Requirements

 ### BlueFletch Apps